Frequently Asked Questions (FAQ)

 What items should I bring to the bar examination?

-The Examinee Information Guide lists required and prohibited items for the bar examination.
+The Bar Exam Information Guide is mailed to applicants who are certified to sit for the bar exam.
+The guide lists required and prohibited items for the bar examination.
 If an item is not specifically listed, please contact the Admissions Office to determine whether or not the item is allowed at the bar examination.Back to TOP

 Can I take the essay portion of the bar examination on a laptop computer?